 The wading pool is limited to children under 6 unless no younger swimmers are present or older swimmers are granted permission by the younger wader or their parents.

-Each member is limited to 1 guest per visit and must be present to allow the guest to swim. (ie Household of 3 swimmers may bring 3 guests.)
-Each guest is limited to two visits per month.
+Each member is limited to 1 guest family per visit and must be present to allow the guest to swim. (ie Household of 3 swimmers may bring 3 guests.)
+Each guest family is limited to two visits per month.

 Members providing daycare – children who are not members are considered guests.